Last updated August 2, 2024

 Authenticating your outbound email helps the receiving mailbox provider (Google, Yahoo or Apple) know that a message actually came from your organization, or was sent on your behalf through a 3rd-party service like Mailchimp or Constant Contact.
 Find out more about email authenticity (DMARC).

-Marketing and promotional emails will need to include clear unsubscribe links in the body of the text and support one-click unsubscribe in the message header, making it easier for users to opt out of future messaging.
+Marketing and promotional emails need to include clear unsubscribe links in the body of the text and support one-click unsubscribe in the message or email header (header: metadata included in every email), making it easier for users to opt out of future messaging.

 Maintaining a low user-reported spam rate